Madonna of the Pinks: Provenance

-The subject matter and size of the painting, little larger than a Book of Hours, suggest that it may have been intended as a portable aid to prayer.
-The identity of its original patron is unknown, although an inventory from the 1850s suggests that it was commissioned for Maddalena degli Oddi, a member of a prominent Perugian family, after she had taken holy orders.
+The subject matter and size of the painting, little larger than a Book of Hours, might suggest that it may have been intended as a portable aid to prayer.
+Although Raphael almost exclusively worked for the Ducal family of the Feltri/Roveri in his hometown Urbino in these years the identity of its original patron is currently officially supposed unknown, although a probably forged inventory from the 1850s suggests that it was commissioned for a (probably non-existing) Maddalena degli Oddi, supposedly a member of a prominent Perugian family, after she had taken holy orders.